menzel/nopeak/README.md

     > chr1	1379054	1379104	sample	1	-
     > ...

-* hg19.fa is the human genome as .fasta-file
+* /hg19 is a directory with the (human) genome as .fasta-files (chr1.fa, chr2.fa, ... chrY.fa)
+(You can get it here for example: hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz)

 * -k k-mer length: Can set the length of the k-mers to find.
 The default value is 8 bases.